shu8719/shu8719/README.md

 # 👋 Hi, I'm Shu

-### AI Software Development / Computer Vision / Robotics / Tech Community
+### Software Development / Computer Vision / Robotics / Tech Community

 I’m interested in software development using AI, as well as computer vision and robotics.
 Currently learning networking and cloud infrastructure.